-We have adequate financial, technological, and other resources required to adopt the BIS.
-Environmental E01: Competitive pressure (industry and competitors' absorptive capacity) We will lose our customers, if we do not adopt BI (due competition degree on business environment) We will need to adopt BI because of our business strategic necessity.
-(Stjepić A. M. et al., 2021), (Rouhani, S. et al., 2018) Our organization had to start using BIS to maintain its competitive advantage in the market.
-Our competitors have made significant investments in acquiring new knowledge.
-Our competitors can Copying ERSITI TUN Dodifying, or reprintin quickly discover and swiftly obtain the information they require.Our competitors make a serious effort to acquire new knowledge as soon S. N odifying, or reprintin have. borner Our competitors can discover and learn new things effortlessly.
-Our competitors can easily interpret the information they acquire.
-Our competitors are good at connecting new and existing knowledge.
-Our competitors are good at integrating information from different sources to their advantage.
-Our competitors' existing practices make it possible to use new and current capabilities.
+İ W 1 1 .

+We have adequate

+financial, technological, and other resources

+required to adopt the BIS.

+Environmental E01.
+Commetitions We will lose our (Ctionit A M

+Environmental E01: Competitive pressure (industry customers, if we do not (Stjepić A. M. et al., 2021),

+and competitors' adopt BI (due (Rouhani, S. et

+absorptive competition degree on al., 2018)

+capacity) business environment) an., 2010)

+cupucity) We will need to adopt BI

+because of our business

+strategic necessity.

+Our organization had to

+start using BIS to

+maintain its competitive

+advantage in the market.

+Our competitors have

+made significant

+investments in acquiring

+new knowledge.

+Our competitors can

+.
+11 1 1

+swiftly obtain the

+/// information they require.

+UN Our competitors make a

+Con IEN I serious effort to acquire

+Pying -7S/7. new knowledge as soon

+0, 17 Podis as it becomes available.

+ERSITI TUN Our competitors

+or repri constantly try to increase

+" nti the number of

+have.

+Our competitors can

+discover and learn new

+things effortlessly.

+Our competitors can

+easily interpret the

+information they acquire.

+Our competitors are good

+at connecting new and

+existing knowledge.

+Our competitors are good

+at integrating information

+from different sources to

+their advantage.

+Our competitors' existing

+practices make it possible

+to use new and current

+capabilities.

-Our competitors are good at using new knowledge in their operations -- --- --
+Our competitors are good

+at using new knowledge

+in their operations